 - Imaging leak tests of protective masks

-- Sensor-based detection of unsound persons
+- Sensor-based detection of diseased persons

 - Smartphone-based multi-sensor system for monitoring COVID-19 patients